NickMonks/payment-gateway-checkout/README.md

   - Aims to ensure that different parts of the application work together as expected.
   - To do so, I tested directly from the Controllers using the `TestContainers` library, a lightweight solution to run some dependencies as docker containers.
   - For the project I had to setup containers for Postgres and the `bbyars/mountebank` image.

 # Future Improvements

-Below are some potential improvements I purposelly left out of the implementation, due to the nature of the project and limited amount of time, but it would be interesting to explore!
+Below are some potential improvements I purposelly left out of the implementation, due to the nature of the project been an MVP and limited amount of time, but it would be interesting to explore in the future!

 - [ ] Authentication/Authorization
 - [ ] CI pipeline using Github Actions
-- [ ] CD of the overall service
+- [ ] CD and deployment in AWS or other cloud provider
 - [ ] BDD or Behaviour-Driven Testing
-- [ ] Idempotency Key for retriable payments
+- [ ] Idempotency Key header for retryable payments
 - [ ] Better separation of layers (i.e. remove the Shared library)